kmarcie/mkhud/README.md

 Notes
 ------------

-If your chat font seems too big, go to mkHUD > Resource > Scheme > Chat > Roboto/Neutra depending on what font you're using > Edit tall value of "Default" and "ChatFont" to "14".

 If you are planning to release a HUD with some of my assets, please give credit where credit is due.

 TargetIDs look better if you use ```tf_hud_target_id_disable_floating_health 1```.